tjluoma/John-Cleese-on-Creativity/README.md

 Transcript of <https://www.youtube.com/watch?v=Pb5oIIPO62g> which is uploaded by Video Arts, the copyright holder, so it should stay up.

-Full runtime: approximately 37 minutes, including about a minute of preamble (the only important part, to me, is that this was recorded in January of 1991.
+Full runtime: approximately 37 minutes, including about a minute of preamble - the only important part, to me, is that this was recorded in January of 1991.

 Comments in { } are _editorial_, intended to aid clarity of the written version.